husarion/panther_ros/panther_bringup/README.md

 ## Default nodes launched

 - `battery_node` - node responsible for monitoring and publishing internal battery state of the Husarion Panther robot.
 For more information refer to: [panther_battery](../panther_battery/README.md).
-- `imu_manager` - nodelet managing Phidget Spatial IMU sensor.
+- `imu_filter_node` - node responsible for filtering and fusing raw data from IMU.
 - `lights_driver_node` - node responsible for displaying frames on the Husarion Panther robot LED panels.
 For more information refer to: [panther_lights](../panther_lights/README.md).
 - `lights_controller_node` - node responsible for processing animations and publishing frames to be displayed on the Husarion Panther robot LED panels.
 For more information refer to: [panther_lights](../panther_lights/README.md).
 - `manager_bt_node` - node responsible for managing the Husarion Panther robot.
 Designs a system handling LED panels, safety features and software shutdown of components.
 For more information refer to: [panther_manager](../panther_manager/README.md).
 - `panther_driver` - node responsible for communication with motor controllers and computing inverse and forward kinematics of a robot.
 For more information refer to: [panther_driver](../panther_driver/README.md).
+- `phidgets_spatial_node` - Phidget Spatial IMU ROS driver.
 - `power_control` - node responsible for power management of the Husarion Panther robot.
 For more information refer to: [panther_power_control](../panther_power_control/README.md).
 - `robot_state_publisher` - node publishing description of the Husarion Panther robot.
 For more information refer to: [panther_description](../panther_description/README.md).